This site is not affiliated with Apple Inc.

 More Information

-How can I stay updated on the progress of the proposed collective claim?
+How can I stay updated on the progress of the collective claim?

 If you would like to receive updates on the progress of the claim, please click the ‘Keep Updated’ button to register your interest and to stay up to date.